Confucius Plaza

-Confucius Plaza Apartments is a limited-equity housing cooperative in Chinatown, Manhattan, New York City.
+Confucius Plaza Apartments is a limited-equity housing cooperative in Chinatown, Manhattan, New York City built as an affordable housing development under the Mitchell–Lama Housing Program.
 The 44-story brown brick tower block complex (433 ft) with 762 apartments was constructed in 1975 at a cost of $38.387 million.
 The building was the first major public-funded housing project built for almost exclusively Chinese Americans.

 The Yung Wing Public School, P.S.
 124 (K–5), shops, community space, and a daycare center are located beneath the apartments.
 The complex is located north of Chatham Square at the intersection of Bowery, Doyers Street, and Division Street.